trtb/rtb_argparse/README.md

 ## Introduction

-`rtb_argparse` is a solution to enable argparse to read your data from any file format (json, txt ...).
+`rtb_argparse` is a solution to enable argparse to read your arguments from any file format (json, txt ...).
 The only constraint is to define the parser for your file and give it to `ArgparseConfig`, which extends Argparse.

-To illustrate this, here's an example using the `json_config_parser` parser provided by the library.
-We start by declaring our parser as we're used to with argparse, but including our file parser (`file_parser=json_config_parser`):
+To illustrate this, here's an example using the `ParserJson().parser` provided by the library.
+We start by declaring our parser as we're used to with argparse, but including our json parser (`file_parser=ParserJson().parser`):

 ```python
 from rtb_argparse.config import ArgparseConfig, ParserJson